Instagram Tips & Strategies

 • Photos: Best for high-quality shots of products, settings, or groups.

-• Video Clips: Excellent for capturing motion and sound, like a quick demo or showing an active workplace.
+• Video Clips: Excellent for capturing motion and sound, like a quick demo.

 • Text-Only Slides: Use solid backgrounds to make announcements, ask a question, or provide context between photos and videos.

-• Boomerang: Created by tapping the infinity symbol on the left-hand side of the Story camera, these short, looping videos are perfect for capturing simple, fun moments.
+• Boomerang: Created by tapping the infinity symbol on the left-hand side of the Story camera.

 3. Use Interactivity to Engage, Not Just Entertain